Pinpoint tests (turbocharger)

 No

-INSPECT for signs of damage or evidence of foreign material on turbocharger vanes.
-CHECK the system is working properly.
+CHECK for signs of damage or signs of foreign material on the turbocharger blades.
+CHECK for proper system operation.

 Link to this page in different formats